markh-de/KiVar/README.md

 #### Basic Rules Structure

-Each component (which uses KiVar variation rules) must refer to exactly one **Aspect**.
-The **Choices** defined or referred to in the component are always related to that Aspect.
+Each component (which uses KiVar variation rules) must refer to exactly one **Aspect**, to which all **Choices** defined or referred to in that component always relate to.

 There can exist multiple Aspects per design, and for each Aspect there can exist multiple Choices.